HL7/US-Core/input/pagecontent/screening-and-assessments.md

 #### Category Codes

-API consumers may query by category (for example, `sdoh`) when accessing patient information.
+API consumers <span class="bg-success" markdown="1">can</span><!-- new-content --> query by category (for example, `sdoh`) when accessing patient information.
 Category codes for USCDI Health Assessments Data Elements are listed in the table below.
 They **SHOULD** be used when generating resources that conform to these profiles:

 - US Core Simple Observation Profile
 - US Core Observation Screening Assessment Profile